SteveDunn/Vogen/docs/site/Writerside/topics/reference/Integration.md

 # Serialize Value Objects

-Vogen integrates with various serializers, including:
+Vogen integrates with various serializers and conversion mechanisms, including:

+* **IConvertible** - Automatic for primitives that implement it, enabling dynamic type conversion and framework integration
 * JSON (`System.Text.Json` and `Newtonsoft.Json`)
 * BSON
 * Dapper